Shorkot Cantonment Junction railway station: History

-Shorkot Cantonment Railway Station is located on Khanewal-Warzirabad Branch Line, originally known as Wazirabad-Multan Railway under the North Western State Railway.
+Shorkot Cantonment Railway Station is located on the Khanewal–Wazirabad Branch Line, originally known as the Wazirabad–Multan Railway under the North Western State Railway.
 A survey for a railway line began in 1892.
-The Wazirabad–Lyallpur began construction in 1894 and opened in 1896.
-The Lyallpur–Multan section began construction the following year and opened in 1899.
-The survey was conducted by Paget Patrick Dease, executive engineer from the Public Works Department (PWD).
-The Wazirabad-Lyallpur State Railway section was under construction in 1894 with Henry Herbert Gahan, PWD, as Superintendent of Works.
+Construction of the Wazirabad–Lyallpur section began in 1894, and the section opened in 1896.
+Construction of the Lyallpur–Multan section began the following year, and it opened in 1899.
+The survey was conducted by Paget Patrick Dease, an executive engineer from the Public Works Department (PWD).
+The Wazirabad–Lyallpur State Railway section was under construction in 1894, with Henry Herbert Gahan of the PWD serving as superintendent of works.

-The railway station was built 1899 for the purpose of splitting the three branch lines, which were the Shorkot-Lalamusa Branch Line, Shorkot-Sheikhpura Branch Line and Khanewal-Wazirabad Branch Line itself.
-It is considered to be one of biggest junctions of Pakistan Railways.
+The railway station was built in 1899 to serve three branch lines.
+These were the Shorkot–Lalamusa Branch Line, the Shorkot–Sheikhupura Branch Line, and the Khanewal–Wazirabad Branch Line.
+It is considered one of the largest junctions of Pakistan Railways.

-In its glory days, the Shorkot Cantonment Railway station was one of the busiest railway stations of Pakistan Railways.
-It was the terminal station for many services, and was also used for freight working and shunting of coaches.
-Initially, the station had a massive freight yard beyond platform number 5, but due to dwindling Pakistan Railways freight operation, the yard is now reduced to platform 5 and the freight yard has been abandoned and buried.
+In earlier decades, Shorkot Cantonment Railway Station was one of the busiest stations of Pakistan Railways.
+It served as the terminal station for many services and was also used for freight operations and coach shunting.
+The station originally had a large freight yard beyond platform number 5, but as Pakistan Railways freight operations declined, the yard was reduced to platform 5, and the former freight yard was abandoned and buried.

-Only one service originates from this railway station, Ravi Express, which runs towards lahore and is the only train on the Shorkot–Sheikhupura Branch Line.
+Only one service originates from the station, the Ravi Express, which runs towards Lahore and is the only train on the Shorkot–Sheikhupura Branch Line.

-The Shorkot Cantonment is considered to be a part of the Jhang district.
-By the book, only its main bazaar and some residential colonies fall in Jhang district, while the Shorkot Rafiqui Airbase and several residential colonies are part of Toba Tek Singh district.
+Administratively, Shorkot Cantonment is considered part of Jhang District.
+However, only its main bazaar and some residential colonies fall in Jhang District, while the Shorkot Rafiqui Airbase and several residential colonies are part of Toba Tek Singh District.